• Skip to primary navigation

 EASY Carroll Shelby Chili (w/ options for a crowd)

-This EASY Carroll Shelby Chili Recipe is a classic mix of ground beef, tomatoes, and beans that’s perfect for everyday or feeding a crowd.
+This EASY Carroll Shelby Chili recipe is a classic mix of ground beef, tomatoes, and beans that’s perfect for everyday or feeding a crowd.
 With only 20 minutes of hands-on time you can have a homemade, crowd-pleasing dinner made on the stove, in the slow cooker, or in an electric roasting pan.
 Plus, it’s a large group favorite on game days or fall get-togethers.

-5 from 2 votes
+3.67 from 3 votes

 Print Pin Save Saved!
 Rate